laravel/jetstream-docs/2.x/installation.md

 #### Dark Mode

-If you would like to include "dark mode" support when scaffolding your application's frontend, simply provide the `--dark` directive when executing the `jetstream:install` command:
+If you would like to include "dark mode" support when scaffolding your application's frontend, provide the `--dark` directive when executing the `jetstream:install` command:

 ```bash
 php artisan jetstream:install livewire --dark